Dr Nicola Thomas

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Dr Nicola Thomas is Associate Professor in Cultural and Historical Geography at the University of Exeter.
+Dr Nicola Thomas is Professor of Historical and Cultural Geography at the University of Exeter.
 She has developed a body of work around craft geographies, situating contemporary and 20th century craft practice within the broader creative economy.
 Her approach addresses the intersection of material, historical, cultural, social, political and economic contexts through an exploration of craft makers livelihoods and the spatial dimension of their labour.
 Her research always attends to the historicity of cultural production and consumption, bringing a historical sensitivity to critical understandings of the cultural and creative economy.

 Nicola has worked on a number of research projects funded by the Arts and Humanities Research Council that have interrogated the form and practice of the craft sector.
 She has recently completed a study of UK regional craft guilds and their role in supporting the livelihoods of designer makers and rural craft ecologies.
 As part of her research practice Nicola supports the professional development of craft practitioners through collaborative practice interventions and by sitting on the UK Crafts Council’s Talent and Development Advisory Board.
 Nicola co-curated a professional development collaborative craft project with Miranda Leonard and the Gloucestershire Guild of Craftsmen.
 The associated exhibition 'Two Make' toured in 2016-2017.